 Nowadays, it is prudent to protect your privacy when downloading torrents on the net.
 A few lawsuits have recently been brought against ISP’s by businesses seeking damages from users allegedly downloading illegal content.
 Many of these lawsuits have centered on trying to get the ISP’s to release lists of customer IP addresses along with their associated activity logs.
 In this post you will learn how to install a VPN in the Transmission jail and when correctly set up, all your Transmission traffic will subsequently go through the VPN.

-Using the Sick Rage, Transmission and Couch Potato plugins, my NAS system is better than it has ever been and I was also able to import my ZFS raid disks from my old N4F server with no problems.
+Using the Radarr, Transmission and Medusa plugins, my NAS system is better than it has ever been and I was also able to import my ZFS raid disks from my old N4F server with no problems.
 By following this post carefully you will easily be able to get OpenVPN installed and working though the FreeNAS Transmission jail to ensure only protected traffic is tunneled through our BT client.
 In my experience, this process is WAY easier that the setup required for N4F and I have setup 3 systems now with no problems using this method!
 Just so we’re clear, this post is NOT meant to be a tutorial on how to set up FreeNas.
 There are many ways to configure the FN server that depend largely on your system architecture – so head on over to the FN forums if you have basic operational questions.
-Here is a great article on configuring SickRage, SickBeard (seriously – who names this stuff??!!) and CouchPotato.

 - You will need a VPN provider in order to get this going.
 Click here to try Torguard.

 - SSH into freenas.
 (I use PuTTy)

 root@freenas ~ : jls JID IP Address Hostname Path 3 - 192.168.1.50 transmission_1 /mnt/<volumename>/jails/transmission_1